External supervision of student projects

 Master's Thesis

-The supervision of this work is normally carried out by the responsible professor and the external advisors.
+The supervision of this work is usually carried out by the responsible professor and the external advisors.
 For additional information and an overview of the current topics available, visit the page dedicated to Master's theses.

 Submission of topics